thefreymaster/mbta-spy/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# MBTA Spy

+This project shows the entire MBTA fleet of vehicles on a map, updating in real-time.

+## Tech Stack
+- React
+- Mapbox
+- Express
+- Websockets
+- Server Sent Events

 ## Available Scripts